DockYard/ember-in-viewport/README.md

   This option determines how accurately the `Component` needs to be within the viewport for it to be considered as entered.
 Add bottom margin to preemptively trigger didEnterViewport.

+  For IntersectionObserver, this property interpolates to [rootMargin](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver/rootMargin).
+  For rAF, this property will use `bottom` tolerance and measure against the height of the container to determine when to trigger didEnterViewport.

+  Also, if your sentinel (component that uses this mixin) is a zero-height element, ensure that the sentinel actually is able to enter the viewport.

 ### Global options

 You can set application wide defaults for `ember-in-viewport` in your app (they are still manually overridable inside of a Component).
 To set new defaults, just add a config object to `config/environment.js`, like so: